Arrival

 No employer letterBring your employment contract as a substitute.

 1. Bank wire transfer (전신환) Available from any Korean bank.
-Fees vary (typically ₩5,000–₩10,000 per transfer + exchange rate margin).
+Fees vary (typically ₩5,000 to ₩10,000 per transfer plus exchange rate margin).
 Requires your overseas bank's SWIFT code and account details.

 2. Wise (formerly TransferWise) Often cheaper than bank wires for international transfers.
 You can use Wise as your primary international transfer tool while keeping your Korean account for local payments.
 Wise supports KRW transfers.